code4rain/dotfiles/README.md

 ~/.dotfiles/bin/dotfiles ~/.dotfiles
 ```

-The `dotfiles` command is going to backup your current dotfiles, symlink new ones and generate report.
+The `dotfiles` command is going to backup your current dotfiles to `~/.dotfiles/backup/${date}`, symlink new ones and generate report.

 ## License